 People in the same dorm become fast friends, and usually go out for dinners and drinks together.
 I’ve met people I have gotten along with so well that I have changed my travel plans to go with them.

-Keep in mind dorms with an ensuite are typical more expensive.
+Keep in mind dorms with an ensuite are typically more expensive.

 However, they are usually double or triple the cost of a dorm room so if you are looking to make your money last, go for the dorms.